bradwright/emacs-d/README.rst

 Installing this Emacs
 =====================

-Because we're using Grail, you need to perform some trickery to get this to work:
+Because we're using Grail, you need to perform some trickery to get this to work.
+Assuming you've checked out this repository in ``~/Projects/emacs-d``:

 ::

     ln -s $HOME/Projects/emacs-d/grail.el ~/.emacs
-    export USER_ELISP=/Users/bradleyw/Projects/emacs-d/
+    export USER_ELISP=$HOME/Projects/emacs-d/